- Composting Basics and Getting Started

 - High School Event Ideas

-- Interactive Event Poster—Use stickers to show how students are getting to school each day
+- Interactive Event Posters and Stickers—Use stickers to track how students are getting to school each day

 - Design your own bike!